 - Keep in touch with old work friends – go out for a coffee and a catch-up now and again.

-- Try to keep up to date with your industry – read journal articles or items in the paper, browse job ads every few weeks to see what employers are looking for, or perhaps take a course to keep your skills fresh.
+- Read blogs and online articles by leaders in your industry, keep your online employment profile and connections up to date, browse job ads to see what employers are looking for, or perhaps take a course to keep your skills fresh.

-- Do some short-term, freelance or casual work to keep your hand in.
+- Do some short-term, freelance or casual work to maintain your skills.

 Once you’re ready to go back to work, sit down and think about the new skills you’ve gained raising a child.
 Some of these will look pretty good on a resume – you’ve probably learned a lot about negotiation, responsibility and balancing multiple tasks, for starters.
 When you’re writing an application, be sure to emphasise these, as well as anything you’ve done to keep in touch with your industry.